sighupio/fury-kubernetes-monitoring/katalog/gcp-sm/README.md

-# GCP ServiceMonitor Katalog
+# GCP ServiceMonitor

-This package provides monitoring for kubelet components on GKE.
-Kubelet exposes its metrics on two different endpoints:
+This package provides monitoring for Kubernetes component `kubelet` on GKE.
-- `/metrics`: kubelet metrics
-- `/metrics/cadvisor/`: container metrics

 ### Image repository and tag